proknow/proknow-python/README.md

 Make sure to put your actual base_url and the id and secret from your `credentials.json` file in place of the placeholders above.

 Next, run the tests with the `nox` command from within your virtual environment.
+This command runs the tests against all of the supported Python versions.

 ```
 nox